Author │ Novelist │ Memoirist

 - Where the Line Bleeds (Agate Bolden, 2008)

-2011 National Book Award Winner, Salvage the Bones
+2011 National Book Award, Salvage the Bones

 2009 Essence Book Club Selection, Where the Line Bleeds

 2009 Finalist, Virginia Commonwealth University Cabell First Novelist Award, Where the Line Bleeds

 2009 Finalist, Hurston/Wright Legacy Award, Where the Line Bleeds

 Facing an 'Epidemic' of Death, Jesmyn Ward Writes Memoir of Loss, Larger Forces (PBS Newshour, Sept.
 20, 2013):

 Onstage Conversation at the New York Public Library's LIVE from NYPL Series: